 Without sound data, risk managers will be forced to make risk choices based on inferior information and may not mobilise effective control and mitigation strategies.

 Cyber risks are everywhere.
 We increasingly live in a digital world, where protecting intellectual property and client information is paramount, and organisations of all types must now take seriously the vulnerabilities and cyber attacks that can threaten their business model.
-The ever-evolving nature of cyber attacks, threats, malicious actors and means of attacking organisations exacerbate the pre-existing challenges of cyber risk analysis and transfer.
-For traditional risk managers who may be less familiar with cybersecurity’s technical complexities, quantifying the risk level and accessing the market to underwrite the risk is a formidable task.
+The ever-evolving nature of cyber attacks, threats, malicious actors and means of attacking organisations exacerbates the pre-existing challenges of cyber risk analysis and transfer.
+For traditional risk managers who may be less familiar with cybersecurity’s technical complexities, quantifying the risk level and assessing the market to underwrite the risk is a formidable task.

 The risk that affects businesses most is undoubtedly the connectedness of companies and the potential vulnerabilities resulting from dependency on third-party vendors and partners.
 Some more specific ramifications of the way business is done today that make vendor risk management and third-party risk assessment rather hard to tackle are: